-We know that Maryland has not rejected the federal ESEA education funds, see supra, n.6, nor has it adopted a statute explicitly refusing to adopt Coverdell immunity under 20 U.S.C. § 7945(b).
-The question, then, is whether Maryland thereby has elected Coverdell immunity or has adopted "[s]tate law that provides additional protection from liability relating to teachers."
+We know that Maryland has not rejected the federal ESEA education funds, see supra, n.6, nor has it adopted a statute explicitly refusing to adopt Coverdell immunity under 20 U.S.C. § 7945(b).8 The question, then, is whether Maryland has thereby elected Coverdell immunity or has adopted a "[s]tate law that provides additional protection from liability relating to teachers."
 20 U.S.C. § 7945(a).

-The relevant state statute is Section 5-518 of the Courts & Judicial Proceedings Article.
+The relevant state law is Section 5-518 of the Courts & Judicial Proceedings Article.
 MD.
 CODE, CTS. & JUD.
 PROC. ("CJ") § 5-518.
 This statute requires local school boards to waive sovereign immunity for claims under \$400,000.
 CJ § 5-518(b), (c).
-It also requires that the local school board shall be joined in any action against a county board
+It also requires that the local school board be joined in any action against a county board employee.
+CJ § 5-518(d); Neal v.
+Baltimore City Bd. of School Comm'rs, 467 Md.
+399, 404-06 (2020).
+Where a local county board employee is acting within the scope of employment, and without malice or gross negligence, they will not be personally liable.
+CJ § 5-518(e).
+Any judgment rendered against a local county board employee acting within the scope of employment and without gross negligence or malice shall be levied against the local county board only and may not be executed against the local county board employee.
+CJ